COASTAL RESEARCH Logo

 The reason for asking the local BBC to keep up their news monitoring during adverse weather is that reflective waves can be easily observed in the recent video recordings.
 Scientists have been making use of video recordings for several decades to analyse wave processes.
 The video recordings are important evidence of what is happening at Beesands and Torcross.

 Naturalists place a high value on Slapton Ley.
 The Field Studies Council Centre at Slapton has hosted hundreds of thousands of guests; adults, university students and school students since the 1960s.
-If the ridge was breached and the Ley lost to the sea it would be a significant loss to South Devon's heritage.
+If the ridge was breached and the Ley lost to the sea it would be a significant loss to South Devon's heritage, as well as a loss for the local economy.
 Tens of thousands of local school students have been taken on field visits to Hallsands as well as Slapton Ley.
 A great many people in Britain are familiar with the area.
 They have fond memories as well as important educational experiences.

 Top of Page